-The Device Enrollment Program (DEP), part of Apple School Manager and Apple Deployment Programs, provides a fast, streamlined way to deploy iOS devices that an organization has purchased directly from Apple or through participating Apple Authorized Resellers and carriers. iOS devices running iOS 11 or later can also be added to DEP after the time of purchase using Apple Configurator 2.
+Apple School Manager and Apple Business Manager provide a fast, streamlined way to deploy iOS devices that an organization has purchased directly from Apple or through participating Apple Authorized Resellers and carriers.
+Devices running iOS 11 or later and tvOS 10.2 or later can also be added to Apple School Manager and Apple Business Manager after the time of purchase using Apple Configurator 2.

 Organizations can automatically enroll devices in MDM without having to physically touch or prep the devices before users get them.
-After enrolling in the program, administrators sign in to the program website and link the program to their MDM solution.
-The devices they purchased can then be assigned to users via MDM.
-Once a user has been assigned, any MDM-specified configurations, restrictions, or controls are automatically installed.
-All communications between devices and Apple servers are encrypted in transit via HTTPS (SSL).
+After enrolling in one of the programs, administrators sign in to the program website and link the program to their MDM solution.
+The devices they purchased can then be assigned to users through MDM.
+During the device configuration process, security of sensitive data can be increased by ensuring appropriate security measures in place.
+For example: